World Future Energy Summit to accelerate meeting COP28 climate goals

 The Climate and Environment conference, one of five conferences in the World Future Energy Summit’s exhaustive knowledge-sharing programme, will also feature a dedicated case study on the role of solar energy in improving healthcare in off-grid communities across Africa, as well as a panel discussion on bridging skills gaps for long-term careers in climate.

-For the first time, the Summit will include an embedded one-day conference entitled ‘Pathway to 1.5C’ on April 16, where government ministers will highlight the importance of effective policy frameworks, equitable energy transition, technological innovation, and climate action imperative to achieving a net-zero future.
+For the first time, the Summit will include an embedded one-day conference entitled ‘Pathway to 1.5C’ on 16th April, where government ministers will highlight the importance of effective policy frameworks, equitable energy transition, technological innovation, and climate action imperative to achieving a net-zero future.
 Top-level CEOs from a range of industries will also share insights on emission-reducing strategies.
-There will also be two additional single day forums focused on Green Finance and eMobility.
+There will also be two additional single-day forums focused on Green Finance and eMobility.

-For more information on the event and how to get involved, visit https://www.worldfutureenergysummit.com.